-- Worms are parasites that can live in your dog or cat’s bowel, they can cause problems for your pet
+- Worms are parasites that can live in your dog or cat’s intestines and can cause problems for your pet

 - There are effective treatments for worms to keep your pet healthy and avoid contaminating the environment